TranscryptOrg/Transcrypt/README.rst

 - The automated back to back test described above, not only on Linux but also on Windows and, in case of relevant issues, on OsX.
 - Automated compilation of the manual tests, human exercising of the resulting applications and a visual check of the results.
-- Automated compilation of the demo's, manual exercising of the resulting applications and a visual check of the results.
+- Automated compilation of the demo's, human exercising of the resulting applications and a visual check of the results.
 - A documentation build, followed by a visual sample check.

 What's new in the latest commits
 --------------------------------

+- Enhancement for issue: #89 and #149: __getattr__ and __setattr__ are now supported, requiring the -e 6 switch.
+Testlet 'proxies' added.
+- New aliases added to prevent name clashes.
+The orignal name can always be reached by prepending js_.
+So e.g. if you need 'clear' in JS, use 'js_clear' in Python.
+A complete list of aliases is in the docs.
+Any alias can be undefined to maintain backward compatibility, e.g __pragma__ ('noalias', 'clear').
 - Enhancement for issue #169: Add support for float('inf') and float('-inf')
 - Python 3.6 numbers with dashes added
 - Python 3.6 fstrings added